Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Introduction

-We found that the wealth of the neighborhood where a user lives is a strong determinant of their mobility behavior during the pandemic, and our results are remarkably consistent across countries.
-Relative to the pre-pandemic period, users living in an administrative unit of a metropolitan area where the top 20\% richest people are located (``high-wealth place'') were $1.9$ times more likely to self-isolate than those living in the bottom 40\% (``low-wealth place''), they were $2.9$ times more likely to relocate to a rural area once the pandemic hit, and $1.3$ times more likely to stop commuting to work.
-While users mobility slowly started to revert back towards pre-pandemic levels, the gap in the behavioral response across socioeconomic groups persisted over the entire observation period.
-Furthermore, by specifically focusing on users living in low-wealth places, we found that those who used to commute to high-wealth places prior to the pandemic stopped commuting $1.4$ times more during the observation period than those who used to commute to low-wealth places.
-Using a dataset of policy actions standardized across countries, we also discovered that the closure of public transportation was associated with a stronger reduction in commuting for low-wealth users who used to commute to high-wealth places, whereas it had no significant impact on those commuting to low-wealth places.
-As the ability of the poor to work from home is extremely limited in most developing countries and in particular for low-wealth individuals ~\cite{garrote2021earth,dingel2020many}, these findings suggest that attention to vulnerable groups is needed when untargeted policies are implemented.
-Our results also indicate that, when data to identify vulnerable individuals are not available, place-based policies informed by mobile phone data can be a good substitute to target aid to vulnerable groups.
+We found that the wealth of the neighborhood where a user lives is a strong determinant of their mobility behavior during the pandemic, and that mobility gaps between users living in neighborhoods with different levels of wealth are remarkably consistent across countries (although showing different amplitudes), supporting previous findings on single countries~\cite{gozzi2021estimating,heroy2021covid,mena2021socioeconomic}.
+Relative to the pre-pandemic period, users living in a high-wealth administrative unit of a metropolitan area (defined as the top wealth-ranked areas, where 20\% of the population lives) had a self-isolation rate 111 percentage points higher than those living in the bottom 40\% (``low-wealth place''), their rate of relocating to rural areas once the pandemic hit was 49 percentage point higher, and their reduction in commuting to work was also higher by 30 percentage points.
+While users' mobility slowly started to revert toward pre-pandemic levels, the gap in the behavioral response across socioeconomic groups persisted over the entire observation period.
+Furthermore, by specifically focusing on users living in low-wealth places, we found that those who used to commute to high-wealth places prior to the pandemic stopped commuting 40\% more during the observation period than those who used to commute to low-wealth places.
+Using a dataset of policy actions standardized across countries, we also discovered that the closure of public transportation was associated with a stronger reduction in commuting for users living in low-wealth neighborhoods who used to commute to high-wealth places, whereas we do not find a significant association for those commuting to low-wealth places.
+As the ability of the poor to work from home is extremely limited in most developing countries and in particular for low-wealth individuals~\cite{garrote2021earth,dingel2020many}, these findings suggest that attention to vulnerable groups is needed when untargeted policies are implemented if aiming to reduce the potential economic stress individuals might face.

+Our results also indicate that, when data to identify vulnerable individuals are not available, mobile phone data can provide useful information to identify key changes in population behavior and contribute to better-informed policy-making, through improved targeting of vulnerable groups.
+While our analysis cannot exclude alternative explanations for these findings, our approach can work in support of traditional methods providing additional guidance for practitioners and policymakers.